When is $A + x A =\mathbb{R}$: Subrings and Subfields

-\begin{fact} [see Jech \cite{MR1940513} Theorem 11.18] Every analytic subset of the reals is Lebesgue measurable. \end{fact} The proof of this fact is general enough to work for other measures (in Polish spaces) as well (also see \cite{MR1940513}).
+\begin{fact} [see {\cite[Theorem 11.18]{MR1940513}} ] Every analytic subset of $\mathbb{R}$ is measurable. \end{fact} The proof of this fact is general enough to work for other measures in Polish spaces.
 For example, in the following Proposition \ref{25}, we will use the fact that every analytic subset of $\mathbb{Q}_p$ is $\mu$-measurable where $\mu$ is the Haar measure on $\mathbb{Q}_p$.